Communication moves blindingly fast these days. A message that used to take days to move across the country can now be sent and read in milliseconds.

 People can also show their personality and creativity to millions at the simple touch of a screen.

 At The Personal Injury Lawyers ™, we believe information is power.
-That’s why founding attorney Robert S. Fakhouri created the @robby_esquire Instagram account.
+That’s why our attorneys Erin Kuhfuss and Will Schuster utilize their Instagram profiles to share valuable information with the public.

 Using it, we can provide impactful legal information to hundreds of thousands of people every single day.
 Our educational efforts can help anyone in any state get smarter about their legal rights and know what it takes to give their personal injury case the highest chance of success.